jonnonz1/nz-statute-book/acts/public/1998/electricity-industry-reform-act-1998.md

   (d) premises that constitute any barracks conducted by the Armed Forces for the accommodation of persons subject to the Armed Forces Discipline Act 1971:
   (e) premises that constitute part of any hostel, barracks, dormitory, or other similar type of premises providing accommodation for any persons or class of persons:
   (f) premises that constitute part of a building occupied by a club and used by the club for the provision of temporary or transient accommodation to members of the club:
-  (g) premises that constitute part of any hotel in respect of which there is in force an on-licence under the Sale of Liquor Act 1989:
+  (g) premises that constitute part of any hotel in respect of which there is in force an on-licence under the Sale and Supply of Alcohol Act 2012:
   (h) premises that constitute part of any hotel, motel, boardinghouse, or lodginghouse used for the provision of temporary or transient accommodation:
   (i) premises that constitute part of any camping ground, motor camp, or marina.